Understanding Alaska Bankruptcy Exemptions: Your Guide to Protecting Assets

 However, Alaska is unique because residents can choose between state and federal bankruptcy exemptions.
 You can’t pick and choose exemptions over specific assets, but you can decide which set of exemptions you want to use.

-Applying the Bankruptcy Exemptions
+Applying the Alaska Bankruptcy Exemptions

 Determining what amount of your equity is exempt would depend on the value of your home minus the mortgage.
 The average home value in Alaska is $362,098, according to Zillow.
 According to Mortgage News Daily, the average mortgage balance is $287,651.
 Subtracting those two figures leaves $74,447, and subtracting the homestead exemption results in $1,547.
 Usually, a trustee wouldn’t be interested in a minimal amount of nonexempt property.